monteirotorres/ProtCHOIR/README.rst

 :code:`ProtCHOIR -v -f protomer.pdb --conf conf_file`

+If no conf file is yet in place, ProtCHOIR will ask you whether you want a default one to be generated, just run:

+:code:`ProtCHOIR`

+And then modify the generated configuration file to match your environment.

 To generate a full html report with detailed model analysis as output, run the program with:

 :code:`ProtCHOIR -v -f protomer.pdb --generate-report --conf conf_file`

-Running:
+To expose all available runtime options, run:

 :code:`ProtCHOIR -h`

-Will expose all available runtime options.

 Methodology Flowchart
 *********************